dmbarbour/Sirea/README.md

 _an RDP application is one big, active declaration that can be modified at any time_

 Everybody knows *"side-effects aren't compositional"*.
 But that statement is only true in general.
-There are useful subsets of side-effects that are idempotent, commutative, monotonic.
-For that subset of effects - aka *declarative* effects - one can achieve equational reasoning and refactoring on par with the very best _pure, law abiding_ programming models.
-Any pure functional programming advocate also knows side-effects are rarely essential, i.e. that just a little more cleverness (and maybe a little help from Oleg) will find a wonderfully pure solution to almost any problem.
+There are useful subsets of side-effects that have nice properties - e.g. idempotence, commutativity, monotonicity.
+For a small subset of effects, one can achieve equational reasoning and refactoring on par with the very best _pure, law abiding_ programming models.
+I call these *declarative effects*.
+Any pure functional programming advocate also knows effects are rarely essential, i.e. that just a little cleverness will find a wonderfully pure solution most problems.
 How much more could be achieved with just a few, highly constrained, declarative effects?

 Reactive Demand Programming was developed as an answer to this question.
 RDP's particular effect model was inspired from a symmetric *observer effect* in physics and psychology: one cannot generally observe or query a system without altering its behavior.
 Of course, by ignoring the response, one can "observe" a system with the sole purpose of influence.
 In RDP, resources, state, and agents may indirectly react to a set of signals that may represent active queries, requests, or commands (collectively, *demands*).
 Signal processing is local, modular, and composable.
 Treating the signals as a *set* provides spatial idempotence and commutativity.

 The answer: *Anything worth doing* can be done with declarative effects.
 (Or, rather: *Anything worth being* can become with declarative effects.)
 This includes state, video, music, sensor networks, control systems, user interface.
 All can be adequately observed and influenced via the RDP paradigm.
 It does take new idioms and abstractions (especially new state models) to effectively adapt and utilize external resources.

-RDP is not the first paradigm with highly declarative effects.
-Synchronous reactive programming, temporal logic programming, discrete event systems, and concurrent constraint systems each precede RDP by more than a decade.
-Use of sub-structural types for uniqueness or linearity have also been utilized to great effect.
-However, RDP might be the only paradigm so far that supports declarative effects in an open system.

 Reactive Demand Programming simultaneously delivers: